Buy a Franchise

 Are you considering applying to become a Chick-fil-A franchise owner?
 Here are a few pros and cons to consider.

-One of the major benefits of owning a Chick-fil-A franchise is the investment versus the profit.
+One of the major pros of owning a Chick-fil-A franchise is the investment versus the profit.
 Unlike many fast food chains, which can run franchisees hundreds of thousands or even millions of dollars, all it takes to open a Chick-fil-A is a $10,000 franchise fee.
 The brand also has no requirements for minimum net worth or liquid assets.

 On average, a Chick-fil-A franchise generates $8.1 million in annual sales, according to data from finance platform SharpSheets.
 Of course, this varies from location to location.
 Franchises in malls, for instance, see a decrease to $2.7 million, while non-mall units have an average annual sales figure of $8.6 million, resulting in an earnings before interest, taxes, depreciation, and amortization (EBITDA) of $1.3 million — a 15% margin.